wjasper/Linux_Drivers/README.md

     ```bash
     $ make
     $ make install
-    $/sbin/depmod -a.
-T
+    $/sbin/depmod -a

-    his should put the correct entry in /lib/modules/`uname -r`/modules.alias file and
+    This should put the correct entry in /lib/modules/`uname -r`/modules.alias file and
     /lib/modules/`uname -r`/modules.pcimap
     and your system will load the driver (kernel module) on bootup.
 If you update
     your kernel, you will need to repeat the process (make, make install, depmod -a).
     If this fails, put the following line in rc.local:

       ```bash
        if [ -x /sbin/modprobe ]; then
          /sbin/modprobe driver_name
        fi